mirisbowring/borgsnap/README.md

 >   This fork adds a `script` files that is automatically picked up by unraid user scripts and handles the backup with a clean configuration option from Unraid UI
 > * Self-Update (WIP)
 >   This fork added an `update` script that updates the tool if changes are available upstream.
+> * MonoRepo
+>   This fork offers the option to backup all paths / snapshots into a single
+>   borg repo (instead of multiple).
+This has the advantage of a better
+>   deduplication and a security benefit since the key would be reused for
+>   multiple repos and since borg is using AES-CTR, one should not use the same
+>   key for different repos
 >
 > Previous Forks:
 >